- Medical Devices

 - Capsule Endoscopy Market

-Capsule Endoscopy Market by Endoscopy Type (Small Bowel Capsule Endoscopy, Esophageal Capsule Endoscopy, Colon Capsule Endoscopy), Application (OGIB, Crohn’s Disease, Small Intestine Tumor), End-user, and Regional Analysis for 2026 - 2033
+Capsule Endoscopy Market by Endoscopy Type (Small Bowel Capsule Endoscopy, Esophageal Capsule Endoscopy, Colon Capsule Endoscopy, Others), by Application (OGIB, Crohn's Disease, Small Intestine Tumor, Celiac Disease, Others), by End User, by Regional Analysis, 2026 - 2033

-The global capsule endoscopy market size is likely to be valued at US$ 620.1 million in 2026 and is projected to reach US$ 1,140.9 million by 2033, growing at a CAGR of 9.1% during the forecast period 2026 - 2033, driven by rising adoption of minimally invasive gastrointestinal diagnostics capsule endoscopy procedures, increasing gastrointestinal disease prevalence, and stronger demand for wireless capsule endoscopy system technologies in clinical diagnostics.
+The global capsule endoscopy market size is expected to be valued at US$ 620.1 million in 2026 and projected to reach US$ 1,108.3 million by 2033, growing at a CAGR of 8.7% between 2026 and 2033. driven by rising adoption of minimally invasive gastrointestinal diagnostics capsule endoscopy procedures, increasing gastrointestinal disease prevalence, and stronger demand for wireless capsule endoscopy system technologies in clinical diagnostics.

 The shift toward non-invasive screening, particularly for small bowel evaluation, is driving adoption in hospitals and outpatient care.
 AI-enabled capsule endoscopy systems are improving diagnostic accuracy and reducing interpretation time.
 Growing use in Crohn’s disease and obscure gastrointestinal bleeding (OGIB), along with supportive FDA and CE approvals, is further accelerating global adoption.